JMSkelton/ModeMap/README.md

 Further Information
 -------------------

-The basic theory and its application to the high-temperature *Cmcm* phase of SnSe are described in detail in [Ref.
+The basic theory and its application to the /Volumes/Data/Repositories/ModeMap/1DSchrodingerSolver/README.mdhigh-temperature *Cmcm* phase of SnSe are described in detail in [Ref.
 1](#Ref1) in the References section.

 An extension of the method to study the effect of the phonon instabilities in cubic methylammonium lead iodide ((CH<sub>3</sub>)(NH<sub>3</sub>)PbI<sub>3</sub>) on its electronic structure is described in [Ref.
 2](#Ref2).